 |Weight||0.19 ouches (5.4 grams)|

 The first thing you’ll notice about the Airpods Pro is that they look a bit better.
-They still have the weird design with the protruding stem, but thankfully the stem is shorter this time around and offers some cool new functionality, courtesy of its squeeze input.
+They still have the weird design with the protruding stem, but thankfully, the stem is shorter this time around and offers some cool new functionalities, courtesy of its squeeze input.
 It’s a shame that these earbuds are only available in white, but this should be a negligible oversight if everything else pans out great.

-More importantly, Apple has taken great measures to ensure that the Airpods Pro allows for a snug fit this time around.
+More importantly, Apple has taken great measures to ensure that the Airpods Pro allow for a snug fit this time around.
 The revolutionary inclusion of the three differently sized silicone tips accomplishes this magnificently (who would have guessed!).
 In true Apple fashion, however, they developed their own style of ear tips that don’t feature a nozzle but just click into place.

 This is a very convenient addition, and while it does force you to buy ear tip replacements exclusively from Apple, these replacements are fairly economical so this shouldn’t be a problem.

 Overall, the fit is so good that you should have no trouble taking these to the gym for a workout or when you go jogging.
-They even have the IPX 4 certification, which means they’re sweat-proof so you don’t have to worry about damaging them while exercising.
+They even have the IPX 4 certification, which means they’re sweat-proof, so you don’t have to worry about damaging them while exercising.

 This, however, infringes on the features portion of this review, so let’s transition down and take a look at what other goodies the Airpods Pro have in store for us.